Table of Contents

 - The merchant did not obtain authorization approval for the transaction.

 - The merchant sent in an authorization approval request after a card-present transaction was already processed.

 - The merchant submitted a transaction after one or more “decline” authorization responses were sent.

 - The issuing bank was not able to verify that authorization approval was granted at the time the transaction was processed.

-In theory, merchants should not be seeing chargebacks bearing this reason code anymore.
-However, issuing banks are still permitted to use it.
-The usual cause of this chargeback would have been issues having to do with authorization.
+In theory, merchants shouldn't receive chargebacks with this reason code anymore, since it has been retired by Mastercard.
+However, the typical cause of this chargeback would have been issues related to authorization.

 - Documentation that proves that the cardholder knowingly authorized the transaction.

 - Evidence showing that the chargeback does not comply with Mastercard’s rules and is therefore invalid.